svanderburg/nix-androidenvtests/README.md

 This package includes the example application described in the Android tutorial:
 [http://developer.android.com/training/basics/firstapp/index.html](http://developer.android.com/training/basics/firstapp/index.html)

-According to the content license of the tutorial the example source code is Apache 2.0 licensed:
+According to the content license of the tutorial, the example source code is Apache 2.0 licensed:

     "The documentation content on this site is made available to you as part of